bagustris/disertasi-ser/s3_note.md

 - what did you have done today, what is your plan for tomorrow
 ---

+2019-07-01:
+- dimensional ser on iemocap using Keras functional api works, it shows fairl good on MSE, but not on CCC.
+- The current ccc for valence, arousal and dominance on test data is 0.03, 0.1, 0.05

 2019-06-21:
 - philosophy: the ability to interrupt argumnent.